JuanMarcosRamirez/outage_RIS_indoor/README.md

 #### Figure 2

-* To generate the curves in Figure 2(b), run `Poutage_vs_gamma.ipynb`.
+* To generate the curves in Figure 2(b), run `Poutage_vs_gamma.ipynb` file in the indoor2D directory.
 Adjust the operating frequency and the number of RIS elements to obtain different curves.

 ## Platform